 CAASPP is California’s statewide student assessment system.
+Results of these assessments inform parents and educators on their students' continual progress for each grade level.
 Pursuant to California Education Code 60615, parents/guardians may submit to the school a written request to excuse their child from any or all parts of CAASPP.

 CAASPP Resources for Parents and Students: